matloff/omsi/README.md

 the save operation merely saves to a file on your local machine.
 See "Submitting your answers" below for uploading to the instructor.

+Note:  If you are using the External Editor option, you must save using the editor, not OMSI.

 <b><i>Compiling/running code:</i></b>

 Save the code first.
 Then, if the problem involves a compiled language